PopularPays/handbook/Employment Policies/Working Remotely.md

 * You will have a quiet, private place to take phone calls and meetings
 * You will be able to work a full workday every day you're working remotely

-#### Co-working Space Subsidies

-Working remotely can add a financial burden on an individual.
-At the same time, it is also a privilege.
-While Clef is on its seed extension, Clef will subsidize co-working space costs for up to $10/day.
-Once Clef reaches profitability or raises its next major fundraising round, we will revisit this subsidy.

 ### Manager Retrospectives

 #### Regular 1:1s

-If an employee works remotely, they should make the topic of their remote work a regular part of weekly 1:1s.
+If an employee works remotely, they should make the topic of their remote work a regular part of monthly 1:1s.

-This is a time where employees can voice concerns about constraints that are limiting their ability to work effectively: this could be concerns about structures inside of Clef that limit their flexibility, concerns about how the way other teammates work, or anything else that might affect how they work.
+This is a time where employees can voice concerns about constraints that are limiting their ability to work effectively: this could be concerns about structures inside of Pop Pays that limit their flexibility, concerns about how the way other teammates work, or anything else that might affect how they work.
 It's also a time where managers should give concrete feedback on whether an employee is upholding their responsibilities when they are working remotely.

-#### Dedicated Retrospectives
+#### Dedicated Retros

-Before an employee works remotely for an extended period of time (defined below),  they should schedule a retrospective with their manager for when they get back.
+Before an employee works remotely for an extended period of time (defined below),  they should schedule a retro with their manager for when they get back.

-This meeting is essential for debriefing what did and didn't work in the time they were gone and ensuring lessons learned are rolled back into the way we work at Clef.
+This meeting is essential for debriefing what did and didn't work in the time they were gone and ensuring lessons learned are rolled back into the way we work at Pop Pays.

 #### Loss of the privilege